Scarlett Johansson Denies Having To ‘Audition’ To Date Tom Cruise

 However, Scarlett Johansson vehemently denies the claim made by Tighe.

 “The very idea of any person auditioning to be in a relationship is so demeaning.
 I refuse for anyone to spread the idea that I lack the integrity to choose my own relationships.
-Only a man aka Brendan Tighe would come up with a crazy story like that,” Johansson revealed to The Hollywood Reporter.
+Only a man aka Brendan Tighe would come up with a crazy story like that,” Johansson revealed to the Hollywood Reporter.

 While Brendan Tighe may have only recognized Johansson’s name in the report, he also made mention of the fact that another actress, Erika Christensen, “had to disconnect from Scarlett Johansson because it didn’t go well.”